basecamp/trix/README.md

 * `trix-change` fires whenever the editor’s contents have changed.

+* `trix-before-paste` fires just before text is pasted into the editor.
+You can use this to modify the content being pasted or prevent the paste event from happening at all.
+The `paste` property on the event contains the pasted `string` or `html`, and the `range` of the inserted text.
+*
 * `trix-paste` fires whenever text is pasted into the editor.
 The `paste` property on the event contains the pasted `string` or `html`, and the `range` of the inserted text.

 * `trix-selection-change` fires any time the selected range changes in the editor.